andrewjamesford/andrewford-co-nz-11ty/content/articles/ai-assisted-coding-tools-codellama-vs-github-copilot-chat/index.md

 description: Explore the strengths of CodeLlama's offline assistance and GitHub Copilot's Chat in this AI-assisted coding tool comparison.
 ---

-{% figure "./content/articles/ai-assisted-coding-tools-codellama-vs-github-copilot-chat/code-llama.png", "a llama in front of a computer with code on the screen, digital art / DALL-E", "(min-width: 30em) 50vw, 100vw" %}
+{% figure "./code-llama.png", "a llama in front of a computer with code on the screen, digital art / DALL-E" %}

 Wouldn't it be great to run a local Large Language Model on your own computer to help you code?
 Even when your internet is out/flaky or your on mobile data.
 Best of all it's free and using an Open Source extension and LLM.